Generative Modelling of L\'evy Area for High Order SDE Simulation: LévyGAN

 \begin{remark} One can interpret Chen training as a type of adaptive training, where the ``almost true'' target data $\tvA_{\text{Chen}}$ is always just sufficiently better than the generator's output, that training can progress effectively.
-Thus, instead of requiring large datasets of ``true'' samples, which are costly to generate and difficult to handle, we can now very efficiently generate new ``true'' data on the fly, of any desired quantity and of just the right precision. \end{remark}
+Thus, instead of requiring large datasets of ``true'' samples, which are costly to generate and difficult to handle, we can now very efficiently generate new ``true'' data on the fly, of any desired quantity and of just the right precision.
+One could choose to iteratively apply Chen-combine several times, but we have observed that training is slightly faster and more efficient when only a single application of Chen combined is used in \cref{alg:LevyGAN}.
+This is because using two Chen-combines produces twice fewer ``true" samples and reducing the sample size leads to a poorer estimate of EUCFD. \end{remark}